 These lifestyle changes will not only help you recover faster but also help you develop healthy long-term habits.

 Now that you understand more about how to treat whiplash, you’ll be able to find the best treatment for your situation.

 If you’re looking for an experienced chiropractor to treat your whiplash injuries, you won’t have to look any further than Anthem Chiropractic.
-We offer spinal adjustments, spinal decompression, and massage therapy treatments for back, neck, and shoulder pain.
+We offer spinal adjustments, and massage therapy treatments for back, neck, and shoulder pain.

 We also form custom treatment plans to help you to recover from a car accident or a personal injury.
 We’ll continue to care for your wellness by helping you with lifestyle changes and nutritional counseling.

 Make sure to contact us today to schedule an appointment!